Skip to content

 Corfe Castle still boasts many significant historic elements, including a surprising amount of decorated plaster which needs looking after.
 Some elements of the castle have never been exposed and studied and the conservation works offer exciting opportunities to uncover and learn more.

-"We are looking forward to seeing if the Sallyport - the secure opening through the walls - is at the base of the east turret.
+"We were looking forward to seeing if the Sallyport - the secure opening through the walls - is at the base of the east turret.
 It is a really significant part of the castle's history and we would like to find it if we can Christina Newnham, Project Manager

 Replacing loose or fallen stones